Natalye Childress on the many slow charms of the Polish capital…

 Situated on the eastern bank of the Vistula, Praga is today known as the up-and-coming quarter of Warsaw, with its hipster-y, bohemian vibe.
 But it wasn’t always that way.
 Long before young folks took over the area with their galleries, coffee shops, and clubs, Praga was seedy and run-down, a place to be avoided.
 Similar to the Neukölln of five to ten years ago, people would steer clear of the area, issuing warnings about walking the streets alone at night.
 But now it’s burgeoning with talent, which is changing its reputation.

-As an example of what’s on offer, check out the artist settlements in old warehouses, such as Koneser Factory, Soho Factory, and Trzciny Factory, with their shops, offices, cafes, museums, and ateliers.
+As an example of what’s on offer, check out the artist settlements in old warehouses such as Koneser Factory and Trzciny Factory, with their food stalls, shops, offices, cafes, museums, and ateliers.
 In the evening, take a walk down the central street, Ząbkowska, to soak up the vibe.
-And while it’s clear that the district is still slightly rough around the edges, don’t let that deter you, as it has some of the best nightlife in the city.
+And while it’s clear that the district is still slightly rough around the edges, don’t let that deter you: it has some of the best nightlife in the city.

 Learn about Jewish history